Survival Knives: Blade Design

 - Full Flat – features a straight taper from spine to edge.
 It can make a very sharp edge but it’s less durable and harder to maintain the grind.

 - High Flat – like the full flat grind, it’s a straight taper to the edge but it begins further down the blade, leaving more metal to back the edge.
 This grind usually has a second grind, or bevel, near the edge.
 Control of the second grind is difficult by hand.

 - Scandinavian or Sabre – this is another straight taper grind, like the full flat, but it begins much further down the blade, usually at half or beyond.
 It has the metal support of a convex grind, almost the sharpness of the full flat grind, and because the only sharpening requirement is to keep the bevel straight, relatively easy to sharpen in the field.
 This is the grind used on the majority of survival knives.

-Blade Design: Belly – This is the curvy portion of the cutting edge on the blade design.
+Knife Blade Types: Belly – This is the curvy portion of the cutting edge on the blade design.
 On some knives, especially those used for skinning, the belly can be pronounced and often accompanied with a trailing point design, which means the point is higher than the spine.
 This design can make for some good-looking curves, but not for strong points or easy sharpening.
 The belly on most survival knives is modest to non-existent.

 In roughly the same section of the knife as a ricasso, but on the cutting edge there might be a choil, an unsharpened indentation or finger sized cutout.
 This is useful for controlling the knife in whittling or butchery.